Arjun-0/project-too_legit_to_overfit/proposal/proposal.md

 ## 1\.
 Introduction

 The dataset we are looking at is a collection of board games from Board Game Geeks, which is a crowd-sourced board game review platform.
-The variables in the dataset are:

-We would like to use this dataset to analyze the differences between different categories of board game, in terms of playtime, popularity, and ratings.
+We would like to use this dataset to analyze the factors that will affect the rating of a board game.
+We will be looking at `year_published`, `category`, `playing_time`, and `users_rated` in relation to `average_rating`.

 ## 2\.
 Data